-- 1-An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2) - 3-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities - 4-A foreign government or any of its political subdivisions, agencies, or instrumentalities - 5-A corporation - 6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession - 7-A futures commission merchant registered with the Commodity Futures Trading Commission - 8-A real estate investment trust - $9\!-\!\text{An}$ entity registered at all times during the tax year under the Investment Company Act of 1940 - 10-A common trust fund operated by a bank under section 584(a) - 11-A financial institution - 12-A middleman known in the investment community as a nominee or custodian - 13-A trust exempt from tax under section 664 or described in section 4947
+- 1-An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2) - 2-The United States or any of its agencies or instrumentalities - 3-A state, the District of Columbia, a U.S. commonwealth or possession, or any of their political subdivisions or instrumentalities - 4-A foreign government or any of its political subdivisions, agencies, or instrumentalities - 5-A corporation - 6-A dealer in securities or commodities required to register in the United States, the District of Columbia, or a U.S. commonwealth or possession - 7-A futures commission merchant registered with the Commodity Futures Trading Commission - 8-A real estate investment trust - 9-An entity registered at all times during the tax year under the Investment Company Act of 1940 - 10-A common trust fund operated by a bank under section 584(a) - 11-A financial institution - 12-A middleman known in the investment community as a nominee or custodian - 13-A trust exempt from tax under section 664 or described in section 4947